DavidNemeskey/cc_corpus/README.md

 Pages in the (filtered, deduplicated) index can be downloaded by the command
 ```
-download_pages.py -o 2019/cc_downloaded -e warc.gz --preprocessed -i '2019/cc_index_dedup/*.gz'
+download_pages.py -o 2019/cc_downloaded -e warc.gz -i '2019/cc_index_dedup/*.gz'
 ```

-This step takes a while, so it probably make sense to [distribute the work among a cluster of machines](#tech).
+This step takes a while, so it make sense to [distribute the work among a cluster of machines](#tech).
 However, it is a bit more involved than distributing other scripts, as this one has been inherited from the old repository.
 The differences are: